tudat-team/tudat-space/docs/source/getting-started/faq.rst

 How do I retrieve the body properties of a Body object?
 =======================================================

-If you have created a system of bodies of type :class:`~tudatpy.numerical_simulation.environment.SystemOfBodies` stored in a variable ``bodies`` and want to retrieve certain Body properties from the environment, you can retrieve them by calling (for example):
+If you have created a system of bodies of type :class:`~tudatpy.dynamics.environment.SystemOfBodies` stored in a variable ``bodies`` and want to retrieve certain Body properties from the environment, you can retrieve them by calling (for example):

 .. code-block:: python

    bodies.get("Earth").gravity_field_model.gravitational_parameter

 which would return the gravitational parameter of the Earth as used by tudat.
-A full list of all Body properties you can retrieve can be accessed from the :class:`~tudatpy.numerical_simulation.environment.Body` class.
+A full list of all Body properties you can retrieve can be accessed from the :class:`~tudatpy.dynamics.environment.Body` class.
 Note that first the ``gravity_field_model`` environment model is entered before the gravitational parameter is retrieved.
 A full list of environment models available can be accessed on the :ref:`Environment Models page <environment_model_overview>`.

 How do I retrieve the orbital period of a Body object?
 ======================================================

 While it is not possible (right now) to directly retrieve the orbital period of a Body object, it is possible to calculate it.
 This can be done by storing the Keplerian state of a numerically propagated Body as a :doc:`dependent_variable`, from which the orbital period can directly be calculated.

-Alternatively, if the Body is not numerically propagated, or you prefer not to store the Keplerian state as a dependent variable, this can also be done by accessing the :attr:`~tudatpy.numerical_simulation.environment.Body.state` property of a Body, which returns its translational state at the current time step in Cartesian elements w.r.t. the global frame origin, with axes along the global frame orientation.
+Alternatively, if the Body is not numerically propagated, or you prefer not to store the Keplerian state as a dependent variable, this can also be done by accessing the :attr:`~tudatpy.dynamics.environment.Body.state` property of a Body, which returns its translational state at the current time step in Cartesian elements w.r.t. the global frame origin, with axes along the global frame orientation.
 Note that if the Body is numerically propagated, this information is retrieved from the propagated state vector.
 If it is not numerically propagated, it is retrieved from the body's ephemeris.
 This state can then be converted to Keplerian elements using the :func:`~tudatpy.astro.element_conversion.cartesian_to_keplerian` function, from which the orbital period can be calculated.

 Why are the number of function evaluations the same for fixed-timestep multi-stage integrators?
 ===============================================================================================